zuzanapiarova/philosophers/README.md

 - TODO?: including timezone by macro, do it by the function !
 - TODO?: mutex that protects philo from not eating and dying at the same time

-# working on
+# TODO - working on
-- Mandatory part done.
+- Mandatory: (almost) done
+- TODO: they die eventually when sleep is 0 - probably steal resources as they sleep 0
+- Bonus: only needs monitoring
-- bonus :D
+- bonus - big challenge: implement the monitoring process
-- sometimes semaphore already exists and it will not create it anew.
-Find reason and fix
+- sometimes semaphore already exists and it will not create it anew - because program terminated abnormaly and did ot close and unlink the semaphore form memory, thus we cannot open it again.
+Create one with new name

 ## MANDATORY